Patricia J. Culligan: Education

 Culligan studied Civil Engineering at the University of Leeds, graduating with a first class BSc (Hons).
 Following graduation, she worked for several years with consulting engineers C.H.
 Dobbie & Partners, now owned by Jacobs, before pursuing an M.Phil and PhD at the University of Cambridge under the advisory of Professor Andrew Schofield.
 Her graduate research involved heat and contaminant transport in soils.
 Her PhD work made use of centrifuge modeling to investigate the underground transport of pollutants.
 After receiving her PhD, Culligan undertook post-doctoral work at the University of Perth, Western Australia, following which she obtained a Diplome de Langue, Litterature et Civilization (avec Mention) from the Université d’Aix-Marseille III.

 Academic career and research

 In 1994, Culligan started as an assistant professor in MIT's Department of Civil and Environmental Engineering.
 In 2003, she joined the faculty of Columbia University's Department of Civil Engineering and Engineering Mechanics, first as an associate professor, then promoted to full professor in 2005.
 At Columbia, Culligan served as Vice Dean for Academic Affairs for the Fu Foundation School of Engineering and Applied Science, was the inaugural associate director of Columbia University's Data Science Institute, and also served as the Chair of the Department of Civil Engineering and Engineering Mechanics.
 Culligan was also a faculty member of Columbia University's Earth Institute.
 In January 2020, Culligan was appointed dean of Notre Dame College of Engineering, the first woman to hold this role.
 She joined the University of Notre Dame in August 2020, where she is also a Professor of Civil Engineering.

-Culligan has published more than 180 papers in refereed journals and conferences, as well as multiple books, book-chapters and other technical articles.
-She is a Fellow of the American Society of Civil Engineers, and is a Fellow of the UK-based Institution of Civil Engineers.
-She is a Chartered Engineer (C.Eng) with the UK Engineering Council.
-In 2021, she was awarded the H. Bolton Seed Medal for expanding the boundaries of geo-environmental and sustainability engineering.
-In 2024 she was honored as an ASCE Distinguished Member for her contributions to geoenvironmental and sustainability engineering through research that advances sustainable solutions to water, energy, and environmental management.
-She has been featured as a GeoLegend.
-Columbia University established the Patricia J. Culligan Academic Achievement Award in recognition of her contributions to data science education.